View Our Promotions & Save! Read More

 Furnaces are great because they consistently heat your entire home quickly.
 When you choose a furnace, you can decide whether you want gas or electric.
 Of course, your decision may come down to whether or not you have access to gas lines at your home.
 An electric furnace is considered more energy efficient than a gas furnace because gas furnaces lose some energy during the combustion process.

 However, electric furnaces can take longer to heat up your home, thus using more energy.
 The gas furnace heats up your home a little bit faster since it uses an open flame instead of a heating element.
 It really comes down to your individual preferences.
+For more details, explore the heating installation options available to help guide your decision.
 We encourage you to keep in mind that if you do have a gas furnace installed that you also invest in carbon monoxide detectors.
 Gas does not have an odor or color, so a gas leak can be difficult to detect without a carbon monoxide detector.

 A heat pump works by transferring energy instead of creating heat using combustion or heating elements.
 The heating process for a heat pump is similar to how an air conditioner works to channel heat away from your home to cool it.
 The heat pump has a reversing valve that allows the refrigerant lines to move in the opposite direction and bring heat into your home from outside instead of removing it.

 However, when it gets very cold outside and there is less heat in the air to transfer inside, a heat pump may struggle with efficiency to keep up with your heating needs.
+Learn more about how heat pumps perform in Pennsylvania winters.
 As a result, you may need to invest in a dual fuel system instead.
 This simply means that you are installing a small backup furnace alongside your central heat pump to aid in heating your home on the coldest days of winter.
 It’s a solution for elevating your comfort while also reducing strain on your heat pump as it struggles with efficiency.

 Contact Regal Plumbing, Heating and A/C to schedule an appointment for heating installation and other home services.
 Committed to Service, Committed to You, Since 1974.